Maui Invitational: History

 The tournament had its roots in a game that is considered one of the greatest upsets in college history.
 On December 23, 1982 the top-ranked and undefeated University of Virginia made a scheduled trip to Honolulu for a game.
 Originally seeking to play the University of Hawaii, Virginia agreed to play Chaminade, which at the time belonged to the NAIA, on the trip instead.
-In a game that was not televised and only covered by one sportswriter from outside the local media (Michael Wilbon of The Washington Post, who was in Honolulu to cover the University of Maryland's performance in the inaugural Aloha Bowl), Chaminade defeated the Ralph Sampson-led Virginia squad 77–72 in front of 3,300 spectators at the Neal S. Blaisdell Center.
+In a game that was not televised and covered by only one sportswriter from outside the local media (Michael Wilbon of The Washington Post, who was in Honolulu to cover the University of Maryland's performance in the inaugural Aloha Bowl), Chaminade defeated the Ralph Sampson-led Virginia squad 77–72 in front of 3,300 spectators at the Neal S. Blaisdell Center.
 Shortly after the upset, Virginia head coach Terry Holland congratulated Chaminade's athletic director, Mike Vasconcellos, and suggested to him that he consider beginning a Hawaii tournament.
 Two years later, the Maui Classic was inaugurated with Chaminade reaching the final and losing to Providence.

 Today the tournament provides schools an opportunity to compete on a neutral court with some of the top basketball programs in the country.
 Associated Press college basketball editor Jim O'Connell called the Maui Invitational "the best in-season tournament in the country – the standard by which all others are compared."
 Some 108 schools representing 26 conferences and 40 states have competed in the Invitational.
 Five times the winner has gone on to win the NCAA Men's Division I Basketball Championship later that season: Michigan in 1988, North Carolina three times—in 2004, 2008, and 2016, and UConn in 2010.